A Holistic Approach to Unifying Automatic Concept Extraction and Concept Importance Estimation: Related Work

 ~ Kim~\etal~\cite{kim2018interpretability} were the first to propose a concept-based approach to interpret neural network internal states.
 They defined the notion of concepts using Concept Activation Vectors (CAVs).
 CAVs are derived by training a linear classifier between a concept's examples and random counterexamples and then taking the vector orthogonal to the decision boundary.
 In their work, the concepts are manually selected by humans.
 They further introduce the first concept importance scoring method, called Testing with CAVs (TCAV).
 TCAV uses directional derivatives to evaluate the contribution of each CAV to the model's prediction for each object category.
 Although this approach demonstrates meaningful explanations to human users, it requires a significant human effort to create a relevant image database of concepts.
 To address this limitation, Ghorbani \etal~\cite{ghorbani2019towards} developed an unsupervised method called Automatic Concept Extraction (\ACE) that extracts CAVs without the need for human supervision.
 In their work, the CAVs are the centroid of the activations (in a given layer) when the network is fed with multi-scale image segments belonging to an image class of interest.
 However, the use of image segments could introduce biases in the explanations~\cite{haug2021baselines, hsieh2020evaluations, kindermans2019reliability, sturmfels2020visualizing}. \ACE~also leverages TCAV to rank the concepts of a given object category based on their importance.

 Zhang \etal~\cite{zhang2021invertible} proposed a novel method for concept-based explainability called Invertible Concept-based Explanation (\ICE). \ICE~leverages matrix factorization techniques, such as non-negative matrix factorization (NMF), to extract Concept Activation Vectors (CAVs).
 Here, the concepts are localized as the matrix factorization is applied on feature maps (before the global average pooling).
 In \ICE, the concepts' importance is computed using the TCAV score~\cite{kim2018interpretability}.
 Note that the Singular Value Decomposition (SVD) was also suggested as a concept discovery method~\cite{zhang2021invertible, graziani2023concept}. \CRAFT~(Concept Recursive Activation FacTorization for explainability) uses NMF to extract the concepts, but as it is applied after the global pooling average, the concepts are location invariant.
 Additionally, \CRAFT~employs Sobol indices to quantify the global importance of concepts associated with an object category.
+Recently, \cite{vielhaben2023multi} has proposed a novel and interesting approach that involves discovering entire subspaces as concepts, departing from the typical 1-dimensional approach.